RoshanSyed/docs.bitshares.org/source/bitshares/user/account-permissions.rst

 With the threshold and weights, we now have more flexibility over our funds, or more precisely, we have more *control*.
 For instance, we can have separate weights for different people.
-Let's assume Alice wants to secure here funds against theft by a multi-signature scheme but she does not want to hand over too much control to her friends.
+Let's assume Alice wants to secure her funds against theft by a multi-signature scheme but she does not want to hand over too much control to her friends.
 Hence, we create an authority similar to: